input-output-hk/partner-chains/docs/developer-guides/native-token-migration-guide.md

 Consult the reference implementation in `node/src/main_chain_follower.rs` for an example.
 3. Add the inherent data provider to your inherent data provider creation logic.
 Consult the implementation in `node/src/inherent_data.rs` for an example.
-Because the inherent data provider should only run after the pallet is added and fully configured in the runtime, `new_if_pallet_present` factory function should be used instead of `new`, when added to an already running chain.
 4. Release or otherwise make available for deployment the new version of node and runtime.

 ### Upgrading the chain